lvgl/lv_port_xilinx_zedboard_vitis/README.md

 1. A basic tab based GUI which enables configuration of the basics for a FreeRTOS +TCP/IP based system along with the primary colour of the GUI and the Dark/Light theme.
 2. An SD based file system using FreeRTOS +FAT on which a rudimentary log system has been implemented.
 3. A basic FTP server, enabling access to the file system to collect the log and configuration file, it also enables the update of the BOOT.BIN file on the system for firmware update.
+4. A basic NTP Client and Server application.
-4. I have implementated the LVGL widgets demo modified to run on a tab in the GUI also.
+5. I have implementated the LVGL widgets demo modified to run on a tab in the GUI also.
-5. There is a 'System Info' tab which shows the FreeRTOS tasks and stats.
+6. There is a 'System Info' tab which shows the FreeRTOS tasks and stats.

 ## **A walk through to get started with the project.**
 Required Hardware: